rivas-lab/hla-assoc/README.md

 We ran PLINK and R both with the white British subset of samples, both with age, sex, and PC1-PC4 as covariates.
 For the PLINK run we used a `.bed` file based on the rounded dosages.
+(Chris/Guhan: PLINK results on oak at `/oak/stanford/groups/mrivas/users/jolivier/repos/hla-assoc/data/PLINK_results`.)

 We ran three regressions in R on each of the haplotypes with >5 nonzero entries (312 out of 362): an additive logistic regression on the dosages,